Are you looking for information about offers, devices or your account?

 Switching to renewables

-In the short term, we focus on prioritising batteries over diesel generators.
-In the long term, we seek alternatives to diesel, including connecting offgrid sites to the grid where possible, deploying wind and solar where applicable, and exploring newer technologies such as microturbines and hydrogen fuel cells.
+Our transition requires technological advancement and the availability of renewable fuels and alternative technology to diesel generators.
+In the short term, we prioritise batteries over diesel generators, while in the long term, we are seeking diesel alternatives, including connecting off grid sites to the grid, deploying wind and solar where possible and we are exploring newer technologies, including microturbines and hydrogen fuel cells.

 Managing scope 3 GHG emissions Engaging our supply chain to reduce our indirect GHG emissions.